 Configuration 1: S2 and S5 are closed, S3 and S4 are opened

 Configuration 2: S2 and S5 are opened, S3 and S4 are closed

 Ok, now that’s too many schematic pictures.
-I don’t know about you, but I find this very exhausting, so please take a while and relax.
+I don’t know about you, but I find this very exhausting, so please take a short break and relax.

 Let’s go back to control.

-Any other “doors” configuration would result either in nothing happening, either in a short circuit on the power supply (which is terrible), or either in braking the motor.
+Any other “door” configuration would result either in nothing happening, in a short circuit on the power supply (which is terrible), or in braking the motor.

 With Luos, you can control every part of your system in the same place.
 We are like Docker, for embedded systems:

 Note: braking (or short-braking) a motor consists in connecting both its terminals together.
 It only works when the rotor is moving, resulting in shorter stopping.
 But you can quickly try it at home with a disconnected motor: turn the axis with your hand, then do it again while connecting the terminals; you’ll feel the rotor is a little bit harder to turn.

 — Ok, you’re telling me, but what you call “doors” looks quite like push-buttons to me.
 That means I’ll need my hands again, and two of them this time!

 Right, this was only the simple way to explain it.
 These doors can be replaced by several components, called transistors or MOFSETs.
 The most used is called the bipolar transistor.
 This three-legged component will take the role of an automated door; it means that connected to a microprocessor that sends commands, each door automatically lets a certain amount of current flow through it or blocks it.
 This results in a door or a no-hands-needed push-button.